The Bayesian Separation Principle for Data-driven Control: Bayesian separation principle in action: linear setting

 and $Y_-=1$.
-The MPC cost \eqref{ControlCostBayes} is defined setting $Q$ to the identity matrix and $R$ to the null matrix (no penalty on the control input is given).
-Let us compare three different control schemes: \begin{itemize} \item {\bf{Oracle:}} the realization of $\theta$ is known and used to build the optimal one- and two-step ahead predictors.
+The MPC cost \eqref{ControlCostBayes} is defined setting $Q$ to the identity matrix and $R$ to the null matrix, hence no penalty on the control input is assigned.
+A Monte Carlo of 10000 runs is performed.
+At any run the system is obtained by drawing $\theta$ from the Gaussian distribution of mean $\mu$ and covariance $\Sigma$.
+Let us consider three different control schemes: \begin{itemize} \item {\bf{Oracle:}} the true system, i.e. the realization of $\theta$, is known and used to build the optimal one- and two-step ahead predictors.
 This defines the optimal target as $J_u=0$.
-In fact, $A$ is full-rank with probability one, hence one can find $U$ that interpolates perfectly $Y_{\text{ref}}$ since no input penalty is specified; \item {\bf{Nominal:}} only the system estimate $\mu$ is used.
-So, the uncertainty around the predictor is neglected: the closed-form formulas obtained in this section are plugged in \eqref{OptimalU} but setting $\Sigma$ to the null matrix; \item {\bf{BSP:}} the Bayesian separation principle is used.
-The closed-form formulas reported above are used in \eqref{OptimalU}, hence obtaining the input which minimizes the minimum variance estimate of the MPC cost. \end{itemize} A Monte Carlo of 10000 runs is performed.
-At any run the system is obtained by drawing $\theta$ from the Gaussian distribution of mean $\mu$ and covariance $\Sigma$.
-Then, the control inputs described above are computed, applied to the true system and the related MPC cost is evaluated.
-So, we obtain 10000 MPC costs from {\bf{Nominal}} and 10000 from {\bf{BSP}}.
-For illustration purposes it is useful also to decompose the MPC objective into two parts $J^1_u$ and $J^2_u$ concerning the one-step ahead and the two-step ahead error prediction:
+In fact, $A$ is full-rank with probability one, hence one can find $U$ that interpolates perfectly $Y_{\text{ref}}$; \item {\bf{Nominal:}} only the system estimate $\mu$ is used.
+So, the uncertainty around the predictor is neglected: the closed-form formulas obtained in this section are plugged in \eqref{OptimalU} with $\Sigma$ set to the null matrix.
+The control input is the same at any run, given by

+\item {\bf{BSP:}} the Bayesian separation principle is used.
+The closed-form formulas reported above are used in \eqref{OptimalU}, hence obtaining the input which minimizes the minimum variance estimate of the MPC cost.
+The control input is now given by

+\end{itemize} At any run, the controls \eqref{NomInput} and \eqref{BSPInput} are applied to the true system and the related MPC cost is evaluated.
+One thus obtains 10000 MPC costs from {\bf{Nominal}} and 10000 from {\bf{BSP}}.
+For illustration purposes it is useful also to decompose the MPC objective into two parts $J^1_u$ and $J^2_u$ which describe the one- and two-step ahead error prediction:

 where